More vehicles of Russian peacekeepers move freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 17.
-One passenger car and eight trucks of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road without any issues, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 20.
+Two passenger cars and seven trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.